inferno986return/ouya-dev-resource-backup/README.md

 The screenshot of the ouya.tv/develop page was taken using the open-source Chrome extension [Full Page Screen Capture](https://github.com/mrcoles/full-page-screen-capture-chrome-extension).
 It works on [Brave](https://www.brave.com/)!

+## To-do

+* Add the developer documentation from the OUYA site to the [wiki](https://github.com/inferno986return/ouya-dev-resource-backup/wiki) section of this repository, particularly for each supported game engine.

 ## Keep in touch!